 A dedicated helpline, ‘14444’, has been launched by NITI Aayog in collaboration with Nasscom, telecom operators, for addressing all queries regarding digital payments.
 Apart from this, cheaper sub-urban railway passes, lesser toll charges for cashless mode, more PoS terminals, no additional charges for cashless payments, and cheaper petrol for cashless mode payments.

-To get the best from the available benefits, it is necessary to be well-educated about digital payments.
+To get the best from the available benefits, it is necessary to be well-educated about digital

-“Making digital payments not only saves time but also saves money.
-Apart from this, digital payments are going to largely impact the country’s economy,” said Mr. Ashok Singhal, a financial consultant.
+digital payments are going to largely impact the country’s economy,” said Mr. Ashok Singhal, a financial

 Development of the country